johanaarstein/am-lottieplayer/readme.txt

 == Changelog ==

+= 2.4.1 =
+* New Feature: Expanded possibility to play segments to Divi Builder

 = 2.4 =
 * New Feature: Added possibility to play segments, in Gutenberg editor
 * Compability: Checked compability with new release of WordPress